rana41-hub/html_new/README.md

-# html_new
+#Myntra Frontend

-This is the new html repo for putting my html codes
+This is the frontend code (HTML+CSS) of Myntra Shopping website.